-Competitors are now targeting SD plc's customers and this has led to a reduction in SD plc's operating performance.
-SD plc has recognised this competitive environment and has therefore decided to recruit a new chief executive officer (CEO) to drive the business forward.
+Competitors are now targeting SD plc's customers, and this has led to a reduction in SD plc's operating performance.
+SD plc has recognised this competitive environment and has recruited a new chief executive officer (CEO) to drive the business forward.

-- (a) Identify, with justification, the most appropriate management style the new CEO, of SD plc, might use.
-(5) Analyse two advantages and three disadvantages of the style that you - (b) Analyse two advantages and three disadvantages of the style that you have identified for SD plc, given the scenario above.
+- (a) Identify, with justification, an appropriate management style the new CEO, of SD plc, should introduce to drive SD plc's business forward.
+(5) - (b) Explain, with justification, two advantages and three disadvantages of the style that you have identified for SD plc.
 (15)